-Lyn is the Executive Director of the Australian Psychological Society, the peak professional body for psychologists in Australia.
+Lyn has recently retired after 17 years as the Executive Director of the Australian Psychological Society, the peak professional body for psychologists in Australia.
+Lyn still serves on a number of Federal Government expert advisory and reference groups concerned with health and mental health policy, and service delivery.
 Lyn was formerly Head of the School of Psychological Science, La Trobe University and Inaugural Director of the Victorian Parenting Centre.
 She is a clinical psychologist specialising in couple, child, family and group therapy, as well as conflict resolution.
-Lyn sits on a number of Federal Government expert advisory and reference groups concerned with mental health policy and service delivery.
 She is a Fellow of the Australian Institute of Company Directors (AICD) and the Australian Institute of Management.
-Lyn has been a Board Member since 1993, chairs the Practice Quality Committee and was Vice-President from May 2013.
-Lyn has been President of the Board since October 2014.
+Lyn has been a Board Member since 1993, was Vice-President from May 2013 and has been President of the RAV Board since October 2014.

 Kaye is a highly accomplished businesswoman and leader in the health sector.
-She is an endorsed clinical and counselling psychologist, consultant to the insurance industry, in-demand speaker and trainer and has held national roles in psychology regulation and professional standards.
-She has operated a successful group psychology practice in Williamstown, Victoria for 17 years.
+She is an endorsed clinical and counselling psychologist, consultant to the insurance industry, in-demand speaker and trainer, and has held national roles in psychology regulation and professional standards.
+She has operated a successful group psychology practices over her 30+ year career.
 Kaye is a well-known mentor and supervisor to early career psychologists.
+She currently operates a consulting company offering business advice and coaching to psychology practices.
 She was an appointee to the first Psychology Board of Australia.
-Her current appointments include Independent Chair of a Consortium Advisory Committee for four headspace clinics in western and northern Melbourne, Director of South West Allied Health Network, a voluntary coalition advocating allied health services in South Western Melbourne, and an appointee to the Melbourne Primary Health Care Clinical Governance Council.
-Kaye joined the RAV Board in 2016.
+Her current appointments include Independent Chair of the Expert Advisory Group on Mental Health (North Western Melbourne Primary Health Network), NED on the Osteopathy Australia Board.
+Kaye chairs the Clinical Governance Committee.
+She joined the RAV Board in 2016.

-John Lovell has more than 25 years’ experience in the IT industry, both within Australia and internationally.
-His experience covers IT projects for the introduction of ATMs and EFT/POS within Australia, pay TV systems, introduction of broadband services and other significant IT-related projects.
-Prior to returning to Australia, John was based in Hong Kong where he was responsible for the IT infrastructure for the Walt Disney Company across Asia Pacific.
-John is currently working within the education sector, assisting with the integration of IC&T and innovation to effect positive learning outcomes.
+John has more than 25 years’ experience in the IT industry, both within Australia and internationally.
+His experience covers IT projects for the introduction of ATMs and EFT/POS within Australia, pay TV systems, broadband services and other significant IT-related projects.
+Prior to returning to Australia, John was based in Hong Kong, where he was responsible for the IT infrastructure for the Walt Disney Company across Asia Pacific.
+John has also worked within the education sector, assisting with the integration of IC&T and innovation to effect positive learning outcomes.
 He joined the RAV Board in 2008.